Caroline Coburn

 About

-In the global health perspective of ambulatory care, for more than seven years she has led student groups and researchers in trips to Eleuthera, an under-resourced island of The Bahamas.
-In the course of this involvement, she has been Principal Investigator and Co- Principal Investigator for two separate student-led Emory Global Health Initiative grants that focused on healthcare in Eleuthera.
-Most recently, this included collaboration with a local non-governmental agency in Eleuthera to evaluate individual management of non-communicable chronic disease.
+Dr. Coburn teaches in the pre-licensure and the DNP programs in a domestic and global context, concentrating on population health and DNP project implementation.
+For more than eight years she has led student groups and researchers in trips to Eleuthera, an under-resourced island of The Bahamas.
+In the course of this involvement, she has been Principal Investigator and Co- Principal Investigator for two separate student-led Emory Global Health Initiative grants that focused on healthcare in Eleuthera, including management of non-communicable chronic diseases in this setting.

 Areas of Expertise